recursivespeed/mywork/README.md

 # searchapp

+(I am assuming that JAVA_HOME has been set and maven is availble to build the app.)

 1. This application uses Elastic search in backend to store and index files for faster search.
 So please do following to start elastic search on local.

 ```
 curl -O https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-7.5.2-linux-x86_64.tar.gz